Xcrowzz/arp_poisoning_python/README.md

 All your arp caches are belong to us !

-# Note
+## Note
-For some reasons, Apple devices under the latest releases tend to interrupt the poisoning.
+For some reasons, Apple devices (under the latest releases) tend to interrupt the poisoning once an authenticated SSL request is made.
 I need to investigate on that, feel free to PR it.